saltstack/salt/doc/topics/installation/index.rst

 .. _`Salt Bootstrap`: https://github.com/saltstack/salt-bootstrap

-Platform-specific installation instructions
+Platform-specific Installation Instructions
 -------------------------------------------

-These guides go into detail how to install salt on a given platform.
+These guides go into detail how to install Salt on a given platform.

 .. toctree::
     :maxdepth: 1